A Quick Guide to Your Baby’s Speech and Language Development – 6 to 12 Months

 - shows interest in simple picture books

-- understands his or her own name
+- understands their own name

 - understands some words with gestures (“bye-bye” and wave, “give me” and open hand)